fshowalter/franksmovielog.com-v1/content/reviews/1125-popstar-never-stop-never-stopping-2016.md

 venue_notes:
 ---

 A contemporary <span data-imdb-id="tt0088258">_This is Spinal Tap_</span>.
-Andy Samberg plays Conner4Real, a member of blockbuster pop group the Style Boys now gone solo.
-The film opens with Conner riding high on the eve of his much-anticipated sophomore release.
-The standard fall-from-grace-then-redemption plot follows, but the humor comes from the script's biting commentary on celebrity culture, and Connor's catchy, hilarious, and often outrageous songs.
+Andy Samberg plays Conner4Real, a pop star riding high on the eve of his much-anticipated sophomore release.
+The standard fall-from-grace-then-redemption plot follows, but the script's biting commentary on celebrity culture and Connor's catchy, hilarious, and often outrageous songs prove entertaining.